Dreeckan/cours-hb/js/3-dom.md

 From the code [we did in previous section](https://formation-hb.drakolab.fr/js/2-logique.html#_4-un-jeu-de-role), we will try to make the same game, but better looking.

 The user is an adventurer, entering a dungeon.
-L'utilisateur est un aventurier qui entre dans un donjon.
-En entrant, il va choisir son arme et son armure, puis combattre le Maitre du Donjon.
+He will first choose his weapon and armour, then fight the Dungeon Master.

 ##### Rules